-3.1.
 Rule generation

-The key to our model is the idea of the transformation vector (Eq.
-2).
-As we have our Raven's matrix items encoded as vectors, we can represent rules as transformations on those vectors.
-For example, if A is the vector representation of one square, and B is the vector representation of two squares, then the transformation vector $T = A' \otimes B$ will be analogous to the rule "number of squares increases by one."
+The key to our model is the idea of the transformation vector (Equation 2).
+Since we have our Raven's matrix items encoded as vectors, we can represent rules as transformations on those vectors.
+For example, if A is the vector representation of two squares, and B is the vector representation of two squares, then the transformation vector $T = A' \otimes B$ will be analogous to the rule "number of squares increases by one".
 However, we do not just want to calculate individual transformations, we want general rules for the whole matrix.
-To accomplish this, we treat all adjacent pairs of cells as a set of A and B vectors and extract a general transformation from that set of examples.
+To accomplish this we treat all adjacent pairs of cells as a set of A and B vectors, and extract a general transformation from that set of examples.
 Neumann (2001) has shown that we can accomplish this by calculating